m5lk3n/dotfiles/README.md

   - [Download the latest ISO](https://archlinux.org/download/) and copy it on a USB flash drive
   - Boot from USB stick
+  - Optional: To avoid the following `archinstall` step to fail with "Device or resource busy" on `wipefs`, you may need to run the following:
+    - `lvchange -an /dev/ArchinstallVg/root` (or similar, check with `lvdisplay`)
+    - `fdisk /dev/nvme0n1` (or similar, check with `lsblk`) to delete an existing partition or existing partitions
   - Run `archinstall` (or [follow the installation guide](https://wiki.archlinux.org/title/Installation_guide))

 - On Arch, install [Dank Linux](https://danklinux.com):